 What words can describe Royal Albert?

-These are just a few of the terms collectors around the world apply to this famous brand of bone chine and tableware.
+These are just a few of the terms collectors around the world apply to this famous brand of bone china and tableware.

 Owning a piece of Royal Albert is holding a moment of history in your hands.
 This unique brand boasted links with the royal household from the very start and in 1936 Prince Albert took the throne of England and the factory dubbed its china “Royal Albert Crown China.”
 Soon the tableware became known simply as ‘Royal Albert’…